On the Power Saving in High-Speed Ethernet-based Networks for Supercomputers and Data Centers: Evaluation

 As shown in \figurename~\ref{fig:MLWF-PDT-lat}, we can see that there is an evident difference between the latency overhead that occurs with either power-saving state.
 As we increase $t_{PDT}$ values, the latency starts dropping to lower, more acceptable values.

 The results for energy saving for this application are shown in \figurename~\ref{fig:MLWF-PDT-energy}.
 As shown, $t_{PDT}$ values of 10 and 100 \textmu s increase the energy saved in both power-saving states.
 Lower values provide marginal power-saving values or even increased energy usage in that proportion.
-Indeed, even if the traffic between the large bursts at the start and end of the applications, there is communication that is not negligible for us.
+Indeed, even if the traffic between the large bursts is irrelevant in terms of bytes transmitted, that communication is not negligible for power saving.
 However, once we use higher values, the energy reduction begins to diminish.
 This is due to inactivity, 99~\% of periods being within the millisecond range.
 This is also the reason why using a 1-second $t_{PDT}$ provides more power saving than a millisecond-scale one.